 A data science team is often called on to solve a specific problem for a specific department.
 Sometimes this is what is needed.
 However, often the same work that is going into one data science product might also have another use case for a different (or even the same) department.
 Take for example, a customer churn model.
 Yes, the retention department might request this, but this same model can likewise serve product development, marketing, sales, and other teams.
 A good product manager looks across organizational and market needs and incorporates these broader needs into the product roadmap.

 Is the Data Science Product Manager a Good Role?

 Yes.
 It’s a fun, challenging, and highly-rewarding position.
 As a data science product mangaer, you can drive the direction for a team and influence the cutting-edge strategy for an organization.

 Market feedback agrees.
 In fact, this role sits at the intersection of Glassdoor’s #2 and #3 jobs in the USA for 2021.

 The role is still nascent.
 Many teams have yet to adopt the role of a data science product manager.
 But it is picking up steam.
 Google “data science product manager jobs” and you’ll find dozens of opportunities.
 Some of these might be listed in similar titles such:

 - Data Product Manager

 A product manager is not always needed, particularly for smaller, non-stakeholder focused projects that don’t deliver operationalized products.

-As data science continues to mature and become ever more integrated with operationalized systems, the role of data science product manager is becoming more critical.
+As data science continues to mature and become ever more integrated with operationalized systems, the role of data the science product manager is becoming more critical.